mike325/nvim/README.md

     * Git bash (some problems loading python modules)
         - Vim 8.0.27

-You can test my settings by clonning this repo into your `$HOME`
+You can test my settings by cloning this repo into your `$HOME`

 ```
 git clone --recursive https://git.prodeveloper.me/mike/.vim.git ~/.vim